 Policy and Administrative Capacity, and Institutional Design

 Policy capacity is inextricably linked to administrative capacity, the latter being the capacity to capture, manage and efficiently disburse the necessary fiscal and financial resources to support any given set of policy choices.
 Administrative capacity can be a wake-up call for policy agendas if the options made by decision-makers are exceedingly ambitious in terms of financial resources and existing capacities.
 On the other hand, making policy decisions that are not tightly linked to fiscal capacity will either delay or stop implementation altogether.
-Policymakers should always tightly link policy and administrative capacities.
-Many developing countries exhibit a wide rift between these two sets of interrelated capacities – when available.
+Thus, policymakers should always tightly link policy and administrative capacities.
+Unfortunately, many developing countries exhibit a wide rift between these two sets of interrelated capacities – when available.

 III.
 Innovation and State Capacity